Moffein/HAN-D_OVERCLOCKED_OLD/BETA RELEASE/README.md

 Additional code help - Enigma

 changelog:

+0.1.6

+- Now has a visual overlay when using OVERCLOCK.
+- Added config option to sort HAN-D among the default survivors based on his planned unlock condition (disabled by default).

 0.1.5

 - DRONE firerate is no longer affected by attack speed, to allow for better control.